briansimiyuj/doctor-appointment-app/README.md

         Update patient details hook will update the patient details in the database.

-      *Approve Function*

-          1. Create a function to approve the appointment

       *Cancel Appointment Function*

         1. Create state variables for modal visibility and appointment management